sitture/env-config/README.md

 #### Configurations

-* `CONFIG_KEEPASS_ENABLED` - A flag to enable reading of the keePass file.
+* `ENV_CONFIG_KEEPASS_ENABLED` - A flag to enable reading of the keePass file.
 Default is set to `false`.
-* `CONFIG_KEEPASS_FILENAME` - This is the name of the DB file.
+* `ENV_CONFIG_KEEPASS_FILENAME` - This is the name of the DB file.
 Default is the name of project directory.
-* `CONFIG_KEEPASS_MASTERKEY` - The key to access the DB file.
+* `ENV_CONFIG_KEEPASS_MASTERKEY` - The key to access the DB file.

 #### KeePass Groups

-* The top level group should have the same name as the DB filename. e.g. if DB file is `env-config.kdbx` then top level group should be `env-config`.
+* The top level group should have the same name as the DB filename. e.g. if DB file is `keepass.kdbx` then top level group should be `keepass`.
 * The sub-groups should match with the environment directory you have created above.
 For example, you should have `default` group for the default environment.
 * The entries within the `default` group will be shared across all environments similar to the environment directories behaviour.